Register your office to receive a $50 credit towards your first case.

 Equally important are their digital dentistry solutions.
 Labs that fully embrace digital workflows are inherently set up for speed and accuracy.
 Sending a digital scan is instantaneous, eliminating shipping delays and giving the lab a head start.
 This technology also reduces the risk of errors from traditional impressions, which is crucial when there’s no time for a remake.

-Review Their Communication and Response Times
+Evaluate Their Case Communication and Response Times

 When a case is time-sensitive, you can’t afford to be left in the dark.
 Clear, prompt communication is the foundation of a successful lab partnership, and its importance is magnified during a rush order.
 You need a lab that is easy to reach and provides timely updates.
 Before you send your first case, test their responsiveness.
 How quickly do they reply to an email or return a phone call?
 Do they have a dedicated technician or account manager you can speak with directly?